Skip to main content

 The key's randomart image is:

-Specify <~/.ssh/id_rsa.pub>, which is the full path to the public key that you specified in step 3.
+Specify <path> — the full path to the public key you specified in step 3, for example ~/.ssh/id_rsa.pub.

-Add a public SSH key to the repository for SSH keys
+Optional: add a public SSH key to the SSH key repository

-1. In Control Panel, go to Servers and colocationSSH keys.
+1. In the control panel go to Servers and hardwareSSH keys.

 3. Enter the name of the key.